mattingram/weatherSensor/README.md

 ## BME280 weather sensor hooked up to an ESP8266 (AdaFruit Feather HUZZAH) with wifi running NodeMCU/Lua

-Note: GPIO pins and LEDs are mapped from PCB/Arduino to NodeMCU/Lua
+> Note: GPIO pins and LEDs are mapped from PCB/Arduino to NodeMCU/Lua

 ## How to Run

---connect via USB, then terminal in using "screen /dev/cu.SLAB_USBtoUART" --once at a prompt... dofile("main.lua")
+1. connect via USB, then terminal in using "screen /dev/cu.SLAB_USBtoUART"
+2. dofile("main.lua")
-Main() -- connect to wifi, synchronize system time and start printing weather every second quit() -- stop all timer jobs
+3. Main() -- connect to wifi, synchronize system time and start printing weather every second

---to kill screen press Ctrl+A k
+4. quit() -- stop all timer jobs